-Michael's practice also focuses primarily on helping select public companies with a variety of equity derivatives, including accelerated stock repurchase contracts (capped, collared or otherwise), capped calls, tax integrated call spreads in connection with convertible note offerings, as well foreign exchange and interest rate derivatives.
-Michael has also been helping companies address their upcoming Dodd-Frank derivative compliance issues, particularly with respect to foreign exchange derivatives.
+Michael's practice also focuses primarily on helping public companies with a variety of equity derivatives, including accelerated stock repurchase contracts (capped, collared or otherwise), capped calls, tax integrated call spreads in connection with convertible note offerings, as well foreign exchange, interest rate, and other derivatives.
+Michael has also been helping enterprise clients address their various Dodd-Frank derivative compliance issues, particularly with respect to foreign exchange derivatives.

 In 2009, Michael served as an adjunct professor at Stanford Law School, where he taught a course on capital markets.

 Prior to joining the firm, Michael worked as a consultant to the World Bank and the Federal Reserve in Washington, D.C.SELECT PUBLIC COMPANY CLIENTS:

 - NetApp, Inc.

 - Palo Alto Networks Inc.

 - Twitter, Inc. convertible notes and call spread in 2018